fossasia/pslab-scripts/README.md

 #### Using the Raspberry Pi as an Independent Computer

 Here, a monitor needs to be connected to the microHDMI slot of the Raspi.
 Simultaneously a mouse and a keyboard need to be linked to the inner microUSB slot via an USB hub.
 Make sure to perform this cabling-up before attaching the device to the electricity source.
-As this option provides a graphical user interface for editing and debugging, it is usually preferable for beginners.

 #### Accessing the Raspberry Pi via SSH